Physician Assistant Goals and Outcomes

 - Communication with preceptor, clinical staff and other team members 4.8/5

 Goal 4: Medical Knowledge and Patient Care

-Educating physician assistants who have the clinical skills necessary to provide high-quality medical care in a variety of clinical setting.
+Educating physician assistants who have the clinical skills necessary to provide high quality medical care in a variety of clinical settings.

-- Integrate the knowledge base and skills learned during the didactic year to enhance and further learning during clinical experiences to provide the best patient care to diverse populations.
-(PAST 640/650/660)
+- Integrate the knowledge base and skills learned during didactic year to enhance and further learning during clinical experiences to provide the best patient care to diverse populations.
+(PAST 640/650/660/670-680)

-Average patient-care scores during the clinical phase of the program for the last two graduating classes: (2016-2017), compared to national averages.
+Average patient-care scores on the PANCE for the most recent graduating class compared to national averages.